ovisb/python-hangman/README.md

   - if true, we update the hidden word with the correct letter

 27.10.2023
-- started stage6
+- started stage 6
 - Now if the user gets a letter right he gets a free try

+29.10.2023
+- started stage 7
+- added function for validating user input.
+- now users try will not count as a mistake if any of the exceptions are raised

 #### Project status
-Completed stages 6/8
+Completed stages 7/8

 #### Install steps